 The resolution needs to include the correct information before you can remove a shareholder.
 For instance, you need to explain the reason for removing the shareholder and include a buyout request.
 If you want the resolution to be as effective as possible, your reasons for removing the shareholder should include a bylaw violation.
 With an S corporation, for example, you could state that you are removing the shareholder because they no longer meet the Internal Revenue Service (IRS) qualifications for serving as an S corp shareholder.

 An involuntary removal can only occur if your shareholders agreement describes the process for such a removal.
 Otherwise, you cannot force out a shareholder until they have violated the corporate statute.
 In most cases, this would mean that the shareholder has committed fraud.
 After everything is in order, your corporate secretary and board of directors should sign the removal resolution.

 Next, you should convene a meeting of your company's governing board to vote on the resolution.
 If the board passes the resolution, you'll need another signature from your corporate secretary.

 If there is no shareholders agreement in place, or if the shareholder to be removed hasn't violated company rules, the resolution must pass by a 75 percent majority vote.
 Also, the shareholder in question cannot own more than 25 percent of the company's shares.

 If you need help with removing a shareholder, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.